Oops19/TS4-WhiskAway/_TS4/mod_documentation/whisk_away/README.md

 It is a cheat interaction and available for all sims, not limited to babies.
 Some menu options might make no sense for adult sims.

-There is no check for standard sims which should probably not be moved.
+There is no check for standard sims (like Rey, Hondo, ...) which should probably not be whisked away.

 The 'Whisk Away' main options will move the sim to a different household.
 * 'Super-Nanny' is a female to care about minors.
-* 'Family' are a male and female sim.
+* 'Family' needs at least one male and female sim (teen and/or young adult).
+The agency believes that a male and a female sim is needed.
-  * All other options will randomly select one ot the other.
+  * All other options will randomly select one or the other.
+  * In case no Family can be found the agency looks for a Super-Nanny.
+  * In case no Super-Nanny an be found this sim will not be whisked away.

+There is no 'Undo' while the sim can be found in a random household unless TS4 clears un-played households.

-The 'advanced' options will be visible after clicking 'More ...' and then into one of the 3 sub menus.
+After clicking on 'More ...' the 'advanced' options will be visible within three sub menus.
 All available options will remove the sim from the game, there is no undo.
+There are no (violence, fire, abduction, ...) animations, the sim will simply be removed.

 ## Age limitation
 Child and younger sims can only whisk away sims with the same and or younger sims.